 Important Information Regarding Visa Appointments and Renewals:

-The COVID-19 Pandemic continues to have an effect on Embassy Dublin visa operations.
-Under the Government of Ireland’s COVID-19 Resilience and Recovery 2021 – The Path Ahead, operations remain very limited and wait times for appointments and processing times will be greatly extended.
+The COVID-19 Pandemic continues to affect Embassy Dublin visa operations.
+Our visa operations remain limited and wait times for appointments and processing times are longer than normal.

-The Embassy’s first priority is always the health and safety of customers and staff, and COVID-19 mitigation efforts require us to allow physical distancing in our small waiting room, which severely limits the number of appointments we can offer.
-We are also operating with limited staffing to allow for physical distancing in our workspaces, and the Consular Section serves both American citizens and visa applicants.
+The Embassy’s first priority the health and safety of our customers and staff.
+COVID-19 mitigation efforts require us to allow physical distancing in our small waiting room, which limits the number of appointments we can offer and the Consular Section serves both American citizens and visa applicants.

-We hope this explains the limited services Embassy Dublin’s Consular Section can offer, especially nonimmigrant visa services.
+We hope this explains the limited services Embassy Dublin’s Consular Section can offer at this time.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.